InterBolt/glaukos/README.md

 // WITHOUT SELECTOR:
 // A re-render will happen any time the following values change:
 // store.count, store.quote, store.likes, store.savedItems, or store.purchases.
-// note: reference changes can be ignored by setting config.deepMemoize=true const { quote } = use[Named]Store();
+const { quote } = use[Named]Store();
 ```

 ### use[Named]Handlers

-This hook returns an up-to-date object containing all of the handlers
+This hook returns an object containing all of the handlers
+as defined in `useGlaukosHook`.
+Any sync functions are converted into
+async functions which resolves after a zero setTimeout callback runs.
+This somewhat mimics vue's [nextTick](https://vuejs.org/api/general.html#nexttick) behavior.
+Though I assume when used in concurrent mode the async function might resolve after only a portion of the rendering completes.
-as defined in `useGlaukosHook` Calling this hook will never trigger a
-re-render even if the handlers change.
+_Calling this hook will never trigger a re-render even if the handlers change._

-When `config.forceAsyncHandlers` is set to true, all handlers will be wrapped in a function that returns a promise.

 #### Usage